 Look, obviously I don't have anywhere near all the answers on this subject.
 But being a former corporate lawyer, as well as a business person in charge of hiring corporate lawyers and now running a national legal recruiting firm, I feel like I’ve learned a few things about what it takes to succeed as a lawyer in top corporate law firms that would’ve been worthwhile knowing upfront—things that law firms generally don't emphasize with their associates until it's too late (for the associate that is.)

 What does it mean to be successful?
-Ask 100 people that question, and you'll get 100 different answers.
+Ask 100 people that question and you'll get 100 different answers.
 Also, for the purpose of this article, what is success for a corporate lawyer?
-If you polled associates in law firms, the resounding response would undoubtedly be, "Making Partner."
-So, Making Partner it is for our purposes here.
+If you polled associates in law firms, the resounding response would undoubtedly be, "Making partner."
+So, “Making partner” is the ultimate goal in becoming a corporate lawyer.

-What I do know with a high degree of certainty is that, given law firm economics, there aren't many law firms in the world that wouldn't gladly make an attorney with $1,000,000-plus in "portable business" a partner in a heartbeat--no matter how that person ranks (within reason of course) on the other factors that normally go into that kind of decision.
+What I do know with a high degree of certainty is that, given law firm economics, there aren't many law firms in the world that wouldn't gladly make an attorney with $1,000,000-plus in "portable business" a partner in a heartbeat—no matter how that person ranks (within reason, of course) on the other factors that normally go into that kind of decision.

 How to get clients to pay you to be their lawyer

-First, it is, of course, widely known that business people generally hate having to hire lawyers.
+First, it’s, of course, widely known that business people generally hate having to hire lawyers.
 This is so in large part because legal fees are transaction costs, and business people hate to pay transaction costs.
 Business people think in terms of investing money with the expectation of receiving a return on their investment, and, to a business person, there is absolutely no expected return on paying legal fees, especially because the fees are generally payable even if a transaction doesn't ultimately happen.

-How then can a corporate attorney stand out from among the crowd?
+How then can a corporate attorney stand out from the crowd?
 In my experience, the most successful corporate attorneys do so by making the client feel, to the greatest extent possible, that the fee paid to the lawyer is a worthwhile "investment," i.e., money paid in advancement of the client's business objectives.
 These lawyers do so by "facilitating" the business objectives (transactions) of their clients.

 Now, generally speaking, lawyers are by nature and training extremely risk-averse people; for some lawyers, no risk is worth taking.
 The most effective business people, on the other hand, are extremely effective risk assessors and takers.
 In other words, they understand that bearing risk is necessary to achieving business objectives and are adept at figuring out exactly what risks must borne in furtherance of those objectives.

 So, to appeal to a business person, a lawyer must also be effective at assessing acceptable legal risks in the context of his or her client's business objectives and communicating those to the client.
 That is essentially what I mean by facilitation: a good lawyer facilitates a transaction by communicating to the client what legal risks are worth taking in the context of achieving the client's business objectives--and then only fighting to protect the client from unacceptable risks.
-An ineffective corporate lawyer, on the other hand, obstructs a transaction by insisting that the client not accept any legal risk irrespective of an assessment of its significance (or lack thereof) in terms of the client's business objectives and arguing fiercely with the other side over every legal issue, thus unnecessarily increasing the tension level between the parties and, correspondingly, the probability that the transaction will fail to happen.
+An ineffective corporate lawyer, on the other hand, obstructs a transaction by insisting that the client not accept any legal risk irrespective of an assessment of its significance (or lack thereof) in terms of the client's business objectives.
+They’ll argue fiercely with the other side over every legal issue, thus unnecessarily increasing the tension level between the parties and, correspondingly, the probability that the transaction will fail to happen.

 At one time, I was the lead associate on an acquisition transaction in which our client was constantly "caving in" on a great many legal issues in the contract.
 I couldn't understand why and began to actually take it personally that the client was not backing me up in my quest (which quest consisted of many sleepless nights of negotiating and drafting) to protect him.
 When I complained to the partner about this, he explained that the client was not insane (as I was thinking), but rather was on the verge of achieving a very important business objective next to which taking what he considered "minor" legal risks was completely meaningless.
 As it turned out, an article appeared in the Wall Street Journal the day following the announcement of the transaction in which our client was praised for the low price which he paid for the acquired company and commenting that if the transaction had not been completed with such speed and stealth, other bidders would certainly have emerged for the target company, significantly raising the price.

-Another form of facilitation that effective corporate lawyers routinely practice is using their knowledge of an industry and the players in it to directly solve a client's business problem.
+Another form of facilitation that effective corporate lawyers routinely practice is using their knowledge of an industry, and the players in it, to directly solve a client's business problem.
 For example, some of the most successful bankruptcy/workout attorneys I know specialize in finding sources of capital for their clients to keep them solvent.
-The client hires them based on their abilities to make introductions to investors to keep the client out of bankruptcy, rather than for their bankruptcy-related legal skills.
+The client hires them based on their abilities to make introductions to investors to keep the client out of bankruptcy rather than for their bankruptcy-related legal skills.
 Similarly, a number of corporate lawyers have developed significant practices based on the introduction of "start-up" companies looking for financing to venture capital firms who are in the business of providing that financing.

 The dynamics within your firm will actually work to prevent you from developing the skills necessary to convince clients to pay you to be their lawyer